 Our a priori assumption was that we would achieve a survey response rate of between 5 percent and 10 percent.

+Approximately 20% of sites had service addresses that did not match with a US Postal Service mailing address, limiting the number of surveyable sites.

 The response rate of 11.0% does not include the 252 responses from the heat pump survey.

+The Evaluation Team received a total of 79 responses, but many respondents indicated that no one at the facility was knowledgeable about the equipment or they did not want to provide additional information.

 This only allowed us to verify that the equipment in the picture was the same type, not the same piece of equipment.
 For example, if a respondent had multiple ductless heat pumps and only one was sampled, we may not be able to tell which specific unit was in the picture.